srobo/runbook/docs/infrastructure/README.md

 # Overview

-Student Robotics has a variety of infrastrcture in order to support its mission.
+Student Robotics has a variety of infrastructure in order to support its mission.
 This document aims to provide an outline of the general structure.

 Currently our infrastructure as a whole does not have a designed owner, instead